Bella Thorne Puts Julia Roberts' Armpit Hair On Display

 A third added: “I love how some people here act like this is such a crime.”

 While Thorne’s followers gave a lot of love and support to the armpit hair picture, there were many who found the picture “disgusting.”
-Several Instagram users opted to leaving nothing more than vomiting emoticons to express how they felt about the picture.
+Several Instagram users opted to leave nothing more than vomiting emoticons to express how they felt about the picture.

 One individual claimed armpit hair wasn’t a man versus women issue, but an issue of hygiene.